 Malia smiled as she made her way up to his room.
 She remembered the first time he had come to her little cottage outside the forest, dressed as a common man.
 She remembered how he had watched her collect buttercups from her little garden, which she then sold in the market.
-She remembered how he had stolen one of them when she hadn’t been looking, and snuck it into her hair.
-She remembered how he had come every day after that, wooed her with poems and sonnets, love notes and songs.
-She remembered when he had told her that he was the prince, how surprised and delighted she had been.
+She remembered how he had stolen one of them from her basket when she hadn’t been looking, and snuck it into her hair.
+She remembered how he had come every day after that, wooed her with poems and sonnets, love notes and songs, swept her away with a whirlwind of love.
+She remembered when he had told her that he was the prince of Gatlon, how surprised and delighted she had been.
 She remembered how he had proposed to her in secret.
 Any day now, they were to be wed.

 As she walked happily up the stairs, she was practically giddy, expecting her Prince “Charming” James to surprise her with an impromptu wedding ceremony.
 She finally reached his room.
 She opened the door without knocking.
 Her joyful face fell when she saw him sitting on his bed, with a solemn expression on his face.